ManticoreGamesInc/platform-documentation/src/tutorials/first_game_br.md

 ### Change the Initial Play Zone Size

 The Play Zone starts off quite large.
-You can decrease the starting size of the the Play Zone, which leads to an increase in the pace of battle.
+You can decrease the starting size of the Play Zone, which leads to an increase in the pace of battle.

 1. In the Hierarchy, search for `InitialZone`.
 2. Select the **InitialZone** object.